 He pines for the old, less gory days, but secretly enjoys those zombies and slashers, and cool horror shows on television, that go far beyond what came before.
-Within these pages you will find all the horror to savor and detest, monster magazines to drool over, and assorted odds and ends that every monsterkid has stuffed into his closet at one time or another.
-Okay, sure, my closet to be precise is pretty well stuffed, too.
+Within these pages you will find all the horror to savor and detest, monster magazines to drool over, and assorted odds and ends that every monsterkid has stuffed into his or her closet at one time or another.
+Okay, sure, my closet to, be precise, is pretty well stuffed, too.

 So many horrors, so little time to be terrified; frightful, isn’t it?

 As a horror fan starting in the 1960s, I grew up in Brooklyn with three theaters in walking distance (the Loew's Oriental and the Benson on 86th Street were my favorites).
 Many weekends and many nights were spent watching horror and sci fi movies (my mom would take me to the horror movies, and my dad took me to the sci fi ones).
 My first true scare was watching Night of the Living Dead (I was way too young for that!).
 My fondest memories are watching all those wonderfully good (and some frightfully awful) movies on my local NYC channels , hosted by either Zacherley or the Creep, and eating way too much sugar-loaded cereal on Saturday mornings while I watched Scooby Doo, The Monster Squad, and Groovie Ghoulies.

 So you can see how I'd turn into a horror fan with a blog.
 Scary, isn't it?